tdv/imgo/README.md

 The returned identifier is intended to obtain the image, as shown in the example below.

 **Getting images**
-After image is uploaded, you can get the one by a link similar to
+After the image was uploaded, you can get the one by a link similar to
 http://localhost:55555/get/5966f327301f3922fce598f0574fa518d492f808

 # Tests